 - KENI-A/Anchorage, AK - On-Air Announcer - 1978-1980

 While taking Media Production in High School, I happened on a dance that was being DJ'd by a local radio jock and I asked him about getting into the business.
 He told me to come and see him at the station to get involved in their internship program.
-Ever since then...the rest is history.
+Ever since Then ... as they say ... the rest is history.

-6) How are you using social media to market your radio station and their shows?
+8. How are your students using social media to market the radio station and their shows?
 What platforms are they using the most?

-7) What can we be doing with our station web sites to better our stations as a whole?
+9. What can we be doing with our station websites to better our stations?

 I have a pending patent on that, but what I can say is that radio will serve the web.
 All traditional media will serve the web.
 The web is on your phone, and you will be able to transact commerce with the push of a button in the near future.

-Tell us what music we would find on your MP3 player or phone right now and what is it you enjoy about that particular selection?
+Tell us what music we would find on your playlist or phone right now?

 What advice would you give people new to the business?